 He has released 12 albums under his own name or one of his ensembles.
 Most recently he completed the 4-volume Anthems & Antithets magnum opus with the release of Volume 4: Rhapsody & Filigree, an album of art songs, experimental pop and progressive rock.
 Completed over the pandemic, each volume in the Anthems & Antithets series is a double album in a distinct musical mood: comic, confessional, political and arty.

 His other bands include: The Variety Orchestra, a 17-piece post-modern jazz-latin-bluegrass ensemble; The Popular Music Group, a quirky pop band; Town & Country, a blue state country band with frontman Rob Shapiro; and avant funk band Some Philharmonic.

-Mr. Woodbury’s musicals include Ghost-s, a comedy based on Ibsen’s Ghosts; Killa Vanilla, set on an undeveloped Hawaiian island; Sex, Ma and Apple Pie, set on a porn shoot; Space Opera, set on an extremist colony on Mars; Where I’m Comin’ From, set in a high school; The Lunch That Changed the World; Little Nemo in Slumberland; 20th Century Limited ; Splendrix, a theater piece set in a corporate office.
+Mr. Woodbury’s musicals include Ghost-s, a comedy based on Ibsen’s Ghosts; Killa Vanilla, set on an undeveloped Hawaiian island; Sex, Ma and Apple Pie, set on a porn shoot; and Space Opera, about a right wing extremist colony on Mars.
 Mr. Woodbury is an alumnus of the BMI Lehman Engel Musical Theatre Workshop.

 Mr. Woodbury began writing and performing at the age of 11.
-In college he studied musical comedy songwriting with Tom Lehrer, and music composition with Bernard Rands and Pauline Oliveros, and jazz composition with Jimmy Cheatham.
+In college he studied musical comedy songwriting with Tom Lehrer, music composition with Bernard Rands and Pauline Oliveros, and jazz composition with Jimmy Cheatham.
 He has collaborated with Van Dyke Parks.